shaunreichman/investment_tracker/docs/investment_companies_refactor_spec.md

 **Current Progress**: We are ready to begin Phase 1 with a clear architectural vision, proven patterns from the fund refactor, and enterprise-grade domain coordination.

-**Next Steps**:
-1. **IMMEDIATE**: Begin Phase 1 - Foundation & Service Layer with CompanyPortfolioService
-2. **READY FOR IMPLEMENTATION**: All architectural decisions aligned with fund refactor and enterprise standards
-3. **FINAL GOAL**: First-class professional enterprise system with clear domain boundaries and scalable architecture

-The investment company refactor will create a cohesive, maintainable, and scalable enterprise system that integrates seamlessly with the existing fund architecture while maintaining clear domain responsibilities and enterprise-grade standards.